 The Major Risks of Improperly Leveraging Oracle Flexibility When Sourcing Data

 To fully understand the risks involved with deploying oracle networks that either do not take into account volume shifts or source exclusively from a single API, it’s best to look at some real-world examples of what can go wrong and how this plays out.

-CAUTION: Avoid Oracle Networks Based on a Single Exchange API
+CAUTION: Avoid Oracle Designs Based on a Single Exchange

 Oracle networks that pull price data from a single exchange not only have no protection against exchange downtime, flash crashes, and price manipulation; they also have extremely limited market coverage.
 While such a setup may seem like it is initially working during times of low volatility, when market volatility increases, price discovery occurs and volume can shift frequently between different exchanges.
 Even if the oracle is updated to track a different exchange, the new price point can be highly inaccurate, because market shifts don’t always take the same form.
 This creates a scenario where, although the data source has changed, it cannot maintain market coverage reliably.

 Below is a step-by-step outline of the dangers created by pulling from a single exchange: